 - Applicants to the PA Program must be citizens of the United States, or hold a permanent US immigrant visa (green card), or other visa status appropriate for education.
 Such applicants should recognize the regional mission of the program in Minnesota, Wisconsin and Iowa.
 The UW-L Office of International Education can provide assistance in coordinating the applications of applicants who are not US citizens or permanent residents of the US.

-Complete details about these requirements are located on page 2 of the Supplemental Application Instructions.
+Complete details about these requirements are located in the Supplemental Application Instructions.

 International Medical Graduates (IMGs):

 International Medical Graduates (IMGs) are considered on the same basis as any other applicant.
 We have, in fact, offered admission to one IMG.
 That said, our experience is that few of the IMGs who initiate an application actually complete the application process.
 To be considered, IMGs must complete the entire process just like any other applicant, as well as those additional requirements detailed above.